Race and ethnicity in censuses: Finland

 Finland has enumerated its population by language of most frequent use from at least 1990 to the present day.

 France

 France has not counted individuals by race or ethnicity since at least 1978, when a law was passed that prevented individuals from being enumerated by these categories without their consent or a state committee waiver.
 The reasons for this are that many French people consider asking people about race and ethnicity to be a contradiction of their principle of equality and equal treatment for all French people.
 Also, there is a desire to avoid repeating what Vichy France did in regards to its Jewish population and to prevent the National Front from getting more popularity.
-Former French President Nicolas Sarkozy and his administration supported and proposed counting French people by race and ethnicity.
-Due to criticism, however, this proposal was never implemented, and as of 2013 former French President Francois Hollande opposes enumerating people by race and ethnicity.
+Former French President Nicolas Sarkozy and his administration supported and proposed counting French people by race and ethnicity, though this was never implemented.

 Germany

-Germany enumerated its citizens of Jewish descent in 1939 based on the percent of Jewish ancestry that they had.
+Nazi Germany enumerated its citizens of Jewish descent in 1939 based on the percent of Jewish ancestry that they had.